We have several options for making an appointment. We’ve listed the possibilities below:

 Web Calendar

 In our Webcalendar you can schedule an appointment online if you’re already registered as a patient in the practice.
 You can choose the doctor you prefer and check out the availability.
-If you have more than one issue you would like to see the doctor about or if you have a psychological complaint, please make sure to make a double appointment (two connecting time slots, so the appointment is 20 minutes instead of 10).

 Sexually transmitted infections (STI) consultation